 Hong Kong is a special administrative district within the People’s Republic of China.
-The territory maintains a separate political and economic system from China and is a major interconnection hub for digital services.
-A significant global financial center, Hong Kong has a population of over 7.31 million and an internet literacy rate of 85% (6.21 million million internet users).
+The territory maintains a separate political and economic system from China, and is a major interconnection hub for digital services.
+A significant global financial center, Hong Kong has a population of 7.25 million, and an internet literacy rate of 85% (6.07 million million internet users).

-The total GDP of Hong Kong is over US $309 billion and with a contribution of 7% from the digital economy, Hong Kong’s data center industry is thriving.
-Besides Hong Kong’s data centers, the digital economy includes 4.327 million fixed line telephone subscriptions and 16.736 million mobile telephone subscriptions.
+The total GDP of Hong Kong is over US $341 and with a contribution of 7% from the digital economy, Hong Kong’s data center industry is thriving.
+Besides Hong Kong’s data centers, the digital economy includes 4.20 million fixed line telephone subscriptions and 19.90 million mobile telephone subscriptions.

 Hong Kong is a major interconnection point for intercontinental traffic between Asia and America.
-There are 100 data centers in Hong Kong, the majority of these colocation facilities are located in and around Tsuen Wan.
-Large carrier neutral data centers featuring rich ecosystems and state of the art equipment, ensure maximum uptime and connectivity to Hong Kong’s 434 service providers.
+There are 116 data centers in Hong Kong, the majority of these colocation facilities are located in and around Tsuen Wan.
+The country’s large carrier-neutral data centers feature rich ecosystems and state-of-the-art equipment to ensure maximum uptime and connectivity to Hong Kong’s 1,061 service providers.

-Energy is a significant issue for data centers worldwide and whilst China has adopted significant green and renewable energy strategies, Hong Kong still relies purely on fossil fuels.
-There are no significant opportunities to select data centers that operate on green energy in Hong Kong.
-Data center consumers enjoy a range of PUE scores in Hong Kong between 1.30 and 1.80.
-The average PUE for Hong Kong data centers is 1.5.
-Hong Kong colocation facilities provide over 144.16 MW of power and the rack power options range from 1.08 kW to 5.40 kW.
+Energy is a significant issue for data centers worldwide, and while China has adopted significant green and renewable energy strategies, Hong Kong still relies purely on fossil fuels.
+This means that there are no significant opportunities to select data centers that operate on green energy in Hong Kong.
+However, aata center consumers enjoy a range of PUE scores in Hong Kong between 1.30 and 1.80, with the average PUE for Hong Kong data centers sitting at 1.61.
+Hong Kong colocation facilities provide over 269.08 MW of power and the rack power options range from 1.57 kW to 5.40 kW.